datajerk/ctf-write-ups/faustctf2020/cartography/README.md

 execve("/usr/bin/grep", ["grep", "-ar", "FAUST", "data"], 0x558505c7fc30 /* 11 vars */) = 0
 ```

-I'll do the forensics on those attacks another time.
+Tracing a few of these back does reveal that `execve("/bin/sh", ["sh", "-c", ...` is also called.
+IOW, our loop isn't tight enough.
+OTOH, surgical is the way to go...

-> Note to self, block `execve`
+> Note to self, block `execve`.
+>
+> Only allow non-service accounts to run `/bin/sh` perhaps.

 ### Surgical